 We live in a complex world in which political, economic, security, and cultural issues and practices are interconnected.
 It is therefore important to stress contemporary changes in global politics, such as globalization and regional integration, and consider international relations from a variety of different levels of analysis.
 While the state remains an important actor in international affairs, power is also concentrated in global and regional institutions, and non-state actors, such as NGOs and Multinational Corporations, increasingly influence global politics.
 In addition, this course encourages students to adopt a critical and comparative approach to international studies, as it is central to consider how people across the world perceive and shape global politics today.

-The course begins with three lectures that consider how we can critically study today’s rapidly changing world, the legacies of the Cold War, and the evolution of International Relations theory.
+The course begins with three lectures that set out a critical approach to international studies.
+These lectures consider how we can study today’s rapidly changing world, the legacies of the Cold War, and the evolution of International Relations theory.
 The course continues by tackling a number of key issues and policies in international relations.
-These issues and policies include: appeasement and containment since WWII, the development of regionalism in Europe, the collapse of communism, development and the legacies of decolonization, globalization and neoliberalism, polarity and universalism, the rise of Great Powers, terrorism and environmental politics.
+These issues and policies include: appeasement and containment since WWII, the development of regionalism in Europe, the collapse of communism, the legacies of decolonization and the Non-Aligned Movement, globalization and neoliberalism, polarity and universalism, the rise of Great Powers, terrorism and environmental politics.
 Throughout the course, students will learn and apply key concepts used in the study of international relations.
 By following this course students will gain a solid and critical understanding of the history and dynamics of contemporary global politics, as well as an appreciation for the major changes and challenges of world politics today.

 This module aims to provide a critical examination of key issues and processes related to international relations since the Cold War.
 By the end of the module, students will be able to:

 Demonstrate an advanced understanding of a number of complex issues and concepts in global politics since the Cold War.

 Apply complex conceptual tools to analyze and critique key events and processes in global politics.